cloudfoundry/docs-deploying-cf/openstack/deploying_bosh.html.md

 ### <a id="bosh_ssh"></a>SSH ###

-If you want to ssh to any of your BOSH vms, first check the job names using the `bosh vms` command:
+If you want to ssh to any of your BOSH VMs, first check the job names using the `bosh vms` command:

     Deployment `bosh-openstack'